 Ice Music Festival

 Photo: icemusicfestivalnorway.no

-Norway’s Ice Music Festival is probably one of the most original and unique music festivals in the world.
+Ice Music Festival is probably one of the most original and unique music festivals in the world, as well as one of the highlights of the winter season.
 Here musicians perform music exclusively on instruments made from naturally harvested ice.
-The festival is held in the town of Geilo, one of the most famous and popular ski resorts in Norway.
-It is one of the highlights of the winter season.
+The festival was originally held in the town of Geilo, one of the most famous and popular ski resorts in Norway, but has changed several locations since then.

-Every year, renowned Norwegian and international musicians come to Gailo at Isungset’s invitation and amaze the spectators with breathtaking performances on ice instruments.
+Every year, renowned international musicians come to the Ice Music Festival at Isungset’s invitation and amaze the spectators with breathtaking performances on ice instruments.
 Past performers include well-known Scandinavian musicians such as Arve Henriksen (trumpet), Anders Jormin (bass), Helge Norbakken (drums), and others.
 Vocalists also participate in the festival because the unusual acoustics of ice and snow scenery allows them to experiment with the sound and technique.
 The Ice Music Festival is a unique celebration of collaborative expression which brings a unique experience to everyone involved.

+Ice Music Festival